 On March 31, 2014, The Company's subsidiary Legal Capital Corp, acquired certain assets of Litigation Capital Corp.
 Also on March 31, 2014, the Company's subsidiary Texas Gulf Exploration & Production, Inc. acquired certain assets of Texas Gulf Oil and Gas Inc., The acquisitions were accounted for as business purchases and recorded at the estimated fair values of the net tangible and identifiable intangible assets acquired.
 The excess of the purchase price over the assets acquired was recorded as goodwill.
 Valuations generally were determined by an independent valuation expert and the acquisition of the key operating assets were audited as significant subsidiaries.
-The valuation of the assets acquired from Texas Gulf Oil & Gas, Inc. is based upon potential future earnings from the 5 year oil well servicing contract by and between our subsidiary, Texas Gulf Exploration & Production, Inc., and Texas Gulf Oil & Gas, Inc. The potential earnings are not guaranteed and could differ significantly due to the market price of crude oil and the inholity of the Company to raise the capital necessary to sustain the operations of our subsidiary.
+The valuation of the assets acquired from Texas Gulf Oil & Gas, Inc. is based upon potential future earnings from the 5 year oil well servicing contract by and between our subsidiary, Texas Gulf Exploration & Production, Inc., and Texas Gulf Oil & Gas, Inc. The potential earnings are not guaranteed and could differ significantly due to the market price of crude oil and the inability of the Company to raise the capital necessary to sustain the operations of our subsidiary.
+Our Texas Gulf Oil & Gas, Inc. asset has recorded an impairment as more fully described in our fixed asset footnote.
 A summary of the purchase price, assets acquired and other information for each of these business purchases is as follows:

-Litigation Capital Corp.
+itigation Capital Corp.
 Texas Gulf Oil & Gas Assets

 Cash \$ 45,727 \$ 0

 Intangible assets 256,000 7,751,031

 Equipment 0 45,650

 Total Assets Purchased \$ 301,727 7,796,681

 Components of purchase price

 Series C Preferred \$ 0 \$ 7,722,650

 Series B Preferred 300,727 0

 Assumption of liabilities 1,000 74,031

 Total purchase price \$ 301,727 \$ 7,796,681